Coronavirus fears pull U.S. chip index into a correction

 Chipmakers rely more than most other U.S. companies on revenue from China, where the outbreak has badly disrupted factory production and crimped consumer demand.

-Smartphone chipmaker Qualcomm (QCOM.O) fell 3.1%.
+Smartphone chipmaker Qualcomm fell 3.1%.
 It and Nvidia provided the strongest downward pressure on the Philadelphia Semiconductor Index.
-Twenty-nine out of 30 stocks in the index fell, with Taiwan Semiconductor Manufacturing Co (TSM.N) (2330.TW) the only stock in positive territory, up 0.6%.
+Twenty-nine out of 30 stocks in the index fell, with Taiwan Semiconductor Manufacturing Co the only stock in positive territory, up 0.6%.

 Reporting by Noel Randewich; Editing by Chizu Nomiyama